kokspflanze/PServerCMS/docs/install/centos-setup/INDEX.md

-# How to install the PServerCMS on CentOS8
+# How to install the PServerCMS on RHEL

 This guide is a little setup script which provide you how to setup the PServerCMS.
 There should be a clean system with no webserver and no php.
 If there are conflicts please delete the old parts. or install it manuel.
-We also recommend a centos8.minimal image.
+We also recommend a centos.minimal image.

+Following OS Supported:
+- CentOS 8 (tested)
+- CentOS 9 (tested)
+- AlmaLinux 8 (tested)
+- AlmaLinux 9 (tested)
+- Rocky Linux 8
+- Rocky Linux 9
+- Oracle Linux 8
+- Oracle Linux 9
+- other RPM Distributions with RHEL 8 or 9

 ## Install script